-- Content consistency The resource provider should be obliged to inform if the information content of the offer in question differs from what is available via the linking service, (e.g., if the offer comprises less content than that which is available via the linking service). - Bibliographic data The resource provider should provide an electronic file with bibliographic information for input to the library's OPAC.
+- Content consistency The resource provider should be obliged to disclose if the information content of the offer in question differs from what is available via the linking service. - Bibliographic data The resource provider should provide an electronic file with bibliographic information for input to the library's OPAC.
 This file shall describe the content of the resource (cataloguing data) and shall be delivered in a correct format.
 The library defines the demanded data quality of the bibliographic description and the required file format. - Commencement date The license period should not commence before the resource provider has provided catalogue data, as specified by the library, in correct format.
-Unacceptable data quality may entitle the library to a reduced price for the information content. - System integration The resource provider should inform the library as to what extent it is possible to link to holdings information and ordering functionality in the library's online information system.

-- Technical support The resource provider should provide contact information which the library can use for technical support. - Notifications process The resource provider should, at suitable intervals, inform the library of significant changes in content of the resource.
+Unacceptable data quality may entitle the library to a reduced price for the information content. - System integration The resource provider should inform the library as to what extent it is possible to link to holdings information and ordering functionality in the library's online information system. - Technical support The resource provider should provide contact information which the library can use for technical support. - Notifications process The resource provider should routinely inform the library of significant changes in content of the resource.
 Significant content changes include notification of new, ceased or changed titles or changes in the number of volumes available.
-Such information can be submitted via SFX updates (or via similar linking services) or by means of newsletters.
-If such information is not available via SFX or a similar linking service changes in resource content should be reported in an electronic file in a format specified by the library. - Customer support The resource provider should provide sufficient customer support (in accordance with the institution's or consortium's specification) to the library or to each participating member library, if in a consortial agreement. - Web browser accessibility The information resource should be accessible via use of a standard web browser (e.g., Netscape, Mozilla, Opera, MS Internet Explorer, and Safari) and with capabilities for standard document formats such as HTML or PDF.
-It is recommended that the resource be readily accessible and usable by individuals with disabilities and comply with relevant disability legislation. - Documentation The resource provider should provide online help screens and/or online user documentation manuals. - Guaranteed up time The information provider should guarantee up time of more than 99% to the resource during the term of the license agreement.
+Such information can be submitted via SFX updates (or via similar linking services) or by means of online mailings.
+If such information is not available via SFX or a similar linking service, changes in resource content should be reported in an electronic file in a format specified by the library. - Customer support The resource provider should provide sufficient customer support (in accordance with the institution's or consortium's specification) to the library or to each participating member library, if in a consortial agreement. - Web browser accessibility The information resource should be accessible via use of a standard web browser (e.g., Chrome, Internet Explorer, Netscape, Mozilla, Opera, Safari, etc.) and with capabilities for standard document formats such as HTML or PDF.
+It is recommended that the resource be readily accessible and usable by individuals with disabilities and comply with relevant disability legislation.

+- Documentation The resource provider should provide online help screens and/or online user documentation manuals. - Guaranteed up time The information provider should guarantee up time of more than 99% to the resource during the term of the license agreement.
 Significant interruptions to access that can be documented by the library or consortium should entitle the licensing agency to reduced licensing fees or to an extension of the license agreement commensurate to the amount of excessive down time. - Compatibility with library systems The information resource should be able to be indexed or catalogued in library online systems, including discovery tools and other finding tools. - Linking to the e-resources The resource provider should provide stable links to the information in the resource.
-Methods can include a permanent direct linking to a specific resource, for example using DOI (Digital Object Identifier.)
+Methods can include a permanent direct link to a specific resource, and one common example is using DOI (Digital Object Identifier).